 The Acropolis Museum in Athens is a beautifully designed exhibition of Athens’ greatest archaeological finds, magnificently displayed at the foot of the Acropolis itself.
 It is certainly not to be missed.
-However, what many visitors do not get the chance to discover, are a good number of other museums in Athens, each with their own fascinating collections, often housed in architecturally opulent buildings.
+However, what many visitors do not get the chance to discover, are a good number of other, less-known museums in Athens, each with their own fascinating collections, often housed in architecturally opulent buildings.
 In our on-going quest to help you discover Athens like a local, here are 3 + 1 museums we believe are absolutely worth taking the time to explore.

 Whatever your interest, I can say with almost certainty, that there is a museum in Athens for you.
 From art to eras of history to technology and innovation to sculptures displaying extraordinary craftsmanship; a stroll around the neighborhoods of Athens will offer a museum that catches your attention.
 For now, let’s focus on 3+1 that you may not have thought to add to your itinerary but deserve to have their case heard.

 The Epigraphic and Numismatic Museum is housed at Iliou Melathron (The Palace of Troy); an architectural fusion of Renaissance Revival and Neo-Classical with a duck egg yellow exterior and rooms resplendent with mosaics and murals.
 It was understandably once revered as the most magnificent private residence in Athens and was built for the archaeologist Heinrich Schliemann in 1880.